-Constantinos (or Costis) Daskalakis is an Associate Professor of Electrical Engineering and Computer Science.
+Constantinos (or Costis) Daskalakis is an Professor of Electrical Engineering and Computer Science.
 He completed his undergraduate studies in Greece, at the National Technical University of Athens, and obtained a PhD in Computer Science from UC Berkeley.
 After Berkeley he was a postdoctoral researcher in Microsoft Research New England, and has been at the faculty of MIT since 2009.

 Costis is interested in Algorithmic Game Theory, Applied Probability and Algorithmic Statistics, particularly in computational aspects of markets and the Internet, in social networks, and in computational problems in Biology.
 His research is motivated by two questions: “how does the algorithmic perspective influence Economics, Biology, Statisticsand Physics?” and “how does the study of computational problems arising from areas outside Computer Science transform the Theory of Computation?”